cnrancher/hangar/docs/en_US/README.md

 ## Environment

 This tool supports running in a container.
-Please refer to [docker-images.md](./docker-images.md) for how to use `image-tools` Docker images.
+Please refer to [docker-images.md](./docker-images.md) for how to use `hangar` Docker images.

 To run this tool locally, please install `skopeo`, `docker` and `docker-buildx` as follows: